Budgeting For a New Dog

 Dogs, like humans, need regular medical check-ups, so “How much will it cost?” is a wise question to ask when budgeting.
 Just like a human exam, dogs need blood drawn to check for diseases, routine vaccinations to prevent disease, and a general physical exam once a year to make sure their health is in working order.

-Beyond the vet visit, pet parents may also want to add in a budget for preventative medicine.
+Beyond vet visits, pet parents may also want to add in a budget for preventative medicine.
 Depending on where an owner lives, a veterinarian could recommend a monthly flea and tick medication, along with regular heartworm medication, to prevent the dog from becoming afflicted.
-Flea and tick meds can range from $40 to $200 a year while heartworm medication averages $80 a year, and treatment, if your pet is diagnosed, can cost $400 to $1,000.
+Flea and tick meds can range from $40 to $200 a year while heartworm medication averages $5 to $15 a month, and treatment, if your pet is diagnosed, can cost $400 to $1,000.

 While pet insurance won’t cover routine veterinary visits, it could come in handy if an emergency occurs with the pup.